tcutts/cdk-batch-python/README.md

 3. CDK uses docker on your machine to build and upload the container to the Amazon Elastic Container registry.
 AWS Batch uses this container to process the file in the input bucket.
 1. The results of the job are then stored in  `Output Bucket`
 1. An `Event Bus` watches the AWS Batch events, and filters them for job status changes to `SUCCEEDED` or `FAILED` and sends these events to the `JobCompletion` SNS topic.
+1. Creates a budget which warns you if your spend goes over an amount you specify

 # Prerequisites